top of page

 When we are working with migraine patients, we first conduct an in-depth examination to look at their nervous system, understand the health of the neurons in many different areas of their brain, review their nutritional habits, understand their hormonal balance, and make sure their musculoskeletal system is in tip-top shape.
 Initial tests include a full bedside neurological exam, an autonomic evaluation, video-oculography, computerized posturography, neural timing mechanisms, and lab work.

-Migraines are a neurological disorder and whether you have tried many treatments or only a few, a functional neurological evaluation is a must in order to overcome this debilitating syndrome.
-If you’re interested in learning more, please contact us to schedule a consultation where you can talk with a doctor about your migraine symptoms and possible treatment options.
+If you’re interested in learning more, please contact us or schedule a consultation where you can talk with a doctor about your migraine symptoms and possible treatment options.

 bottom of page